mathieudutour/kayero/README.md

 ## Note on contributions

-Kajero is part of my master's project at Imperial College London.
+Kayero is part of my master's project at Imperial College London.
 Please do file issues if you have feedback or find bugs.
 However, as it needs to be my own work, I won't be able to merge any pull requests until the end of June.
 Apologies for the inconvenience!

 ## Command-line tools

-Kajero includes a couple of simple command-line tools for users who don't want to use the inline editor to create their notebooks.
+Kayero includes a couple of simple command-line tools for users who don't want to use the inline editor to create their notebooks.

 ### Installation

-`npm install -g kajero`, or clone this repository.
+`npm install -g kayero`, or clone this repository.

 You can build the JS library by running `npm install`, followed by `gulp`.
 For a production build, `NODE_ENV=production gulp`.